 - H. Parry, D. Westcott, A. McKeown, K. Zhao, Philipp Sommer, R. Jurdak, and B. Kusy, “Empirical agent-based simulation of movement: the integration of high frequency Flying-fox tracking data with a simulation model of population dynamics in time and space,” In MODSIM2013, 20th International Congress on Modelling and Simulation.
 Modelling and Simulation Society of Australia and New Zealand, December 2013, pp. 2506–2512.
 ISBN: 978-0-9872143-3-1.

-- P. Sommer, B. Kusy, and R. Jurdak, “The Big Night Out: Experiences from Tracking Flying Foxes with Delay Tolerant Wireless Networking,” To appear in proceedings of the Fifth Workshop on Real-World Wireless Sensor Networks (RealWSN), Como Lake, Italy, September 2013.
+- P. Sommer, B. Kusy, and R. Jurdak, “The Big Night Out: Experiences from Tracking Flying Foxes with Delay Tolerant Wireless Networking,” In proceedings of the Fifth Workshop on Real-World Wireless Sensor Networks (RealWSN), Como Lake, Italy, September 2013.

 - R. Jurdak, P. Corke, A. Cotillon, D. Dharman, C. Crossman, and G. Salagnac, “Energy-efficient Localisation: GPS Duty Cycling with Radio Ranging,” ACM Transactions on Sensor Networks, Vol. 9, Iss.
 2, May 2013.